Royal Tyrrell Museum of Palaeontology: Research

 The museum research program has a broad mandate to document and analyze geological and palaeontological history, with reference to Alberta.
 The museum's research program includes a palaeontological research group, as well as a rotating roster of postdoctoral fellows and graduate students.
 Palaeontological technicians of the museum assist, or oversee fieldwork operations; as well as prepare fossils for exhibits, or research.
 In 2015, the museum's group of palaeontological technicians had collectively over 150 years of cumulative experience.
 Although formally not employed for the purposes of research, palaeontological technicians have performed independent, or collaborative research projects at the museum in the past.

-The majority of the research papers authored by members of the museum's research program is devoted to vertebrates, with its members having published less 40 papers on macro plants, palynomorphs, and invertebrates as of 2015.
+The majority of the research papers authored by members of the museum's research program is devoted to vertebrates, with its members having published less than 40 papers on macro plants, palynomorphs, and invertebrates as of 2015.
 Findings from the research program are regularly incorporated into the museum's exhibits, and educational outreach programs.

 The museum's research team was initially founded in the early 1980s, and was initially tasked with searching for specimens for the museum's exhibits and collections.
 After the demand for exhibit-quality specimens was met, the museum's researchers were reoriented towards documenting and interpreting the geology, and fossils of Midland Provincial Park, Dinosaur Provincial Park, and other areas in the province.
 The museum has maintained a 500 m2 permanent field station at Dinosaur Provincial Park since 1987.
 Other areas in Canada where the museum's research program has conducted fieldwork includes British Columbia, the Canadian Arctic, Manitoba, and Saskatchewan.

 The museum has conducted a number of research collaborations with other institutions, including the Geological Survey of Canada, Institute of Vertebrate Paleontology and Paleoanthropology, other museums in North America, and universities based in Alberta.
 Many of the museum's research projects are based in Alberta, although it has conducted research projects out of the province.
 As of 2015, the museum has participated in 10 collaborative, and externally-funded research projects outside of Alberta, the first being the Sino-Canadian Dinosaur Project in 1985.
 As of 2015, these collaborative, out-of-province research projects has resulted in over 75 research publications.